jackesfonseca/pspd/README.md

 # pspd
-Dedicated for Programming for Parallel and Distributed Systems
+Dedicated to Programming for Parallel and Distributed Systems